Car insurance and credit checks

 Do I need a credit check for short-term car insurance?

-You pay upfront for temporary car insurance, so there’s no need for a credit check.
+You pay upfront for temporary car insurance, so there’s no need for a hard credit check.
+There may be a soft search of your credit history, though, to check your identity and residence.

 Are named drivers on my policy credit checked?